-We value the security of all of our systems.
-Despite our daily care for our systems, it is possible that a security breach arises.
-That’s why we published our Responsible Disclosure policy.
+Despite our daily care for all our systems, it is always possible that a security breach arises.
+That’s why we published this Responsible Disclosure policy.

 Responsible disclosure means the following: if you encounter a security breach (or a weak spot) concerning one of our systems, we would like to hear about this as soon as possible.
-We will respond to this by taking appropriate measures as soon as possible.
-We are more than willing to work together to protect the privacy of our systems and clients even more.
+We will respond by taking appropriate measures as soon as possible.
+And we are more than willing to work together to protect the privacy of our systems and clients even more.

 We ask you to do the following: